JGlessner757/Jglessner757/README.md

 Email: Available upon request

 ⚡ Fun fact:
 In addition to my tech pursuits, I’m also a dynamic public speaker who has coached sales teams and professionals to master tech tools and analytics, saving thousands of hours of manual work.
-Im also a former coach and huge football fanatic.
+Im also a former linebackers coach and football fanatic.

 <!---
 Gmuman7/Gmuman7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.